giancarlow333/solar-system-diagrammer/README.md

 * I consulted [this StackOverflow thread](https://stackoverflow.com/questions/47845210/check-if-exist-any-key-localstorage-javascript) and [this one](https://stackoverflow.com/questions/17745292/how-to-retrieve-all-localstorage-items-without-knowing-the-keys-in-advance) for checking if anything is in localStorage and for selecting items from it without knowing the keys in advance.
 * I consulted [this thread](//https://stackoverflow.com/questions/10291017/how-to-get-id-of-button-user-just-clicked) about getting the id of a button clicked by a user, and in particular [jlaceda](https://stackoverflow.com/users/1332190/jlaceda)'s answer.
 * The code for downloading the SVG file created by the program is copied wholesale from [this StackOverflow thread](https://stackoverflow.com/questions/60241398/how-to-download-and-svg-element-as-an-svg-file) and was written by user [Alex L](https://stackoverflow.com/users/9792594/alex-l).
+* The equations for the orbital exclusion zones for binary systems are via an article by [Jaime et al, 2012](https://arxiv.org/abs/1208.2051).

 ## License